Year-round tax-planning and tax-saving strategies

 PRO TIP:

-When reviewing your investments or working with a financial or tax advisor, make sure you’re considering any income exclusions that might be available to you.
+When reviewing your investments or working with a financial or tax advisor, make sure you’re considering any income exclusions that might be available.

-You realize a capital gain when you sell personal property (e.g., real estate, cars, stocks and bonds) at a profit.
+You gain capital when you sell personal property (e.g., real estate, cars, stocks, or bonds) at a profit.
 One way to manage capital gains is to limit taxable account transactions.
-Depending on your individual situation, there are different ways you can do this:
+There are different ways to do this, depending on what kind of property you’re selling and your individual situation.
+For instance, if you:

-• If you require income from your investments, you could use rebalancing proceeds or fund distributions throughout the year to meet your cashflow needs.
+• Require income from your investments, you could use rebalancing proceeds or fund distributions throughout the year to meet your cashflow needs.

-• If you don’t require investment income, consider the tax impacts when you sell an investment or rebalance your portfolio.
+• Don’t require investment income, consider the tax impacts when you sell an investment or rebalance your portfolio.
 For example, you can manage capital gains by using the proceeds from rebalancing to fulfill your charitable contributions.

 PRO TIP:

-All investors need to pay attention to account settings like automatic reinvestment and default cost basis method, as they can have significant tax consequences.
-And since tax topics can be challenging for any investor, we recommend you consult with a tax advisor if needed.
+All investors need to pay attention to tax consequences.
+And since tax topics can be challenging for any investor, we recommend consulting with a tax advisor if needed.

 4. Bunch your deductible expenses

-You’re entitled to deduct certain annual expenditures from your taxable income.
-To take advantage of both the standard deduction and itemized deductions, you can shift multiple years' worth of deductible expenses into a single year.
+You may be entitled to deduct certain annual expenditures from your taxable income.
+To take advantage of both the standard and itemized deductions, you can shift multiple years' worth of deductible expenses into a single year.
 This strategy, known as bunching, is commonly used for charitable contributions and medical expenses.
 Depending on your state's laws, it may be applicable to other expenses as well.

 “The combination of taking the standard deduction in some years, while taking itemized deductions in others, can increase total deductions over time,” Greene says.